Ambient Occlusion

 Computation

 The diffuse light Concept: Mirrors bounce light from exactly one point (at least in a perfect mirror).
 There are cases where the mirror may be a bit dirty and it reflects light from closer directions generating a blurred image.
 Diffuse light works under the premise that light will hit the surface from all directions.
+This is due at the nature of photons that penetrates on the first layers of the object and bounce back to the observator.

 fig 17: Three spheres with different diffuse component